oharakate/openNCAI/README.md

-Cleans habitat extent and quality indicator and calculates regional Natural Capital Assets Index values.
+Cleans habitat extent and quality indicator data, and uses it to calculate regional Natural Capital Assets Index values.